 High doses of MCT oil may increase the amount of fat in your liver in the long term.

-MCTs are high in calories and usually only make up about 5–10% of your total calorie intake.
-If you are trying to maintain or lose weight, you should consume MCT oil as part of your total amount of fat intake and not as an additional amount of fat.
+In most cases, you’ll want to consume MCT oil as part of your total amount of fat intake and not as an additional amount of fat.

 MCT oil may increase blood lipids associated with heart disease.
 For some people, it may raise hunger hormones.
 Large amounts could increase the amount of fat in your liver or cause stomach upset.

 MCT oil is a supplement that many athletes and bodybuilders use to get a boost in energy or support their weight loss efforts.
 It is also thought to help with other things such as fighting infection, managing certain neurological conditions, reducing the chance of heart disease, and more.

 Is MCT the same as coconut oil?